golden-gate-1380x400

 The USA is among the cheapest holiday destinations to rent a car, with prices typically less than half than those in the UK.

-You can get an even better deal by booking in advance, and there are a number of online car hire price comparison sites to help you, such as and such as VroomVroomVroom and Expedia.
+You could get an even better deal by booking in advance.
+There are many online car hire price comparison sites which could help you select a hire company for your trip, such as VroomVroomVroom and Expedia.

 Did you know?